betatim/deep-nlp-class/slides.md

 - Semantics of words not captured
   - distance between `movie` and `film` and `dog` is the same
 - Synonymous words not represented
-- Very distributed representation of documents
+- Very sparse representation of documents

 --